khyerdev/tcobalt/README.md

 tcobalt also supports `tcb --help`, `tcb -h`, `tcb --version`, and `tcb -v` for people who have not read the help or this page

 ## Support
-x86_64 is the only architecture I can personally compile tcobalt for.
-The only platform I have successfully cross-compiled tcobalt for is Windows on x86_64 from Linux on x86_64.
-Setting up a VM for a different architecture is possible, but it is far too much work and documentation than I can handle.
-I gave up trying, I clearly am not old enough to understand this.

-If your desired platform isn't in this table, compile tcobalt yourself.
-If you wish there were downloads for your architecture, and you are able to compile tcobalt, send me the binary/package and open up an issue.
-The file given to me will be used for the most recent release, and ONLY the most recent release.
-If you wish your binary was kept up-to-date with each release, repeat this process for each release.
+x86_64 is the only architecture officially supported.
+It is hard for me to cross-compilr to other architectures or run other architectures.
+If you are on a different arch, you can compile tcobalt yourself.
+You can contribute prebuilt binaries too if you feel like it.

 ### OS/Packager Support Progress <a href="https://repology.org/project/tcobalt/versions"><img src="https://repology.org/badge/vertical-allrepos/tcobalt.svg" alt="Packaging status" align="right"></a>
 1. Arch Linux (AUR) (COMPLETE)